 Accessible Viewing Platform

 There will be an elevated Accessible Viewing Platform within the venue for guests who use wheelchairs, have significant mobility disabilities, or who have difficulty standing for long periods of time.
-Staff will manage the viewing platform accordingly to make sure all patrons are comfortable during busy times.
+Staff will manage the viewing platform accordingly to make sure all guests are comfortable during busy times.

-Also available on site will be a golf cart taxi service for a fee.
+Also available on site will be a golf cart taxi service for a fee

 Powered Mobility Devices

 Guests with mobility disabilities are welcome to use motorized wheelchairs and three or four wheeled scooters.
 For safety reasons, guests may NOT use golf carts, all-terrain vehicles, two wheeled scooters or motorbikes, either in the venue itself, or in the parking and camping areas.
-Other power driven mobility devices will be assessed on a case by case basis.
+Other power-driven mobility devices will be assessed on a case by case basis.

 There will be accessible porta-johns in the Accessible Camping area, and near the Accessible Viewing Platform.
 There will be other accessible porta-johns in key areas throughout the festival grounds.